tschutter/recipes/r/sourdough_pita_bread.md

 it in the oven.
 If you don’t have a baking stone, place a dark colored baking sheet in the middle rack of the oven to preheat.

 Divide the dough into 8 equal pieces and roll each piece into a ball.
-Use a rolling pin to roll two pitas to 1/4 inch thick and 7 to 8 inches around.
+Stretch each ball into a flat pita 1/4 inch thick and 7 to 8 inches around.
 If the dough springs back too much let it rest for 5 minutes and continue rolling.

 Immediately place the rounds on the preheated baking stone or baking sheet in the oven.
 Bake until they are puffed and the bottom is nicely